our authors

 AL PESSIN

 Multi-award-winning author, Al Pessin, had a long career as a journalist—including seven years in the White House and Pentagon press corps and fifteen years as a foreign correspondent—which gives his novels verité that few others can match.
 His books deliver flawed heroes, three-dimensional villains, and plot twists that are all too realistic, enhanced by critiques from expert beta-readers in the military, law enforcement, and politics.
 He is the author of three previous novels (Kensington) and an award-winning play.
 Al has led writing seminars for Writer’s Digest and other outlets, and taught graduate-level journalism as an adjunct at Northwestern, his alma mater.
 He was featured in the Breaking In section of WD (May/June 2020) and the My Book page of Mystery Scene (summer 2020).
-Al blogs on writing for the Florida Writers Association at https://floridawriters.blog/author/alpessi/.
-Visit his website at alpessin.com.
+Al blogs on writing for the Florida Writers Association.

 BODY MAN (Thriller) - The novel is a dual first-person narrative told by Spencer, close personal aide (“body man”) to a senator who catapults to the presidency on a strong gun control platform, and Carl, a Marine Corps sniper with a bad conduct discharge who gets drawn into the militia movement and recruited to assassinate the new president.
 When the attempt goes horribly wrong, the president launches a war against the militias, sparking nationwide riots and mutinies in the military.
 As the president spirals into depression, Spencer takes on more responsibility and power than a Body Man ever should.
 By the end, one of them—the president, the marine, or the Body Man—is a national hero.
 Which one, depends on your point of view.